 Meagre, Cape salmon, Yellowmouth

 Geelbek (Atractoscion aequidens) are migratory, shoaling species that form spawning aggregations in the spring.
 They were targeted heavily by both commercial and recreational fishers throughout their distribution.
-In 1997, the South African stock levels had collapsed to approximately 6% of their unexploited populations.
-Stocks are currently considered to be over-exploited.
+Geelbek are targeted by the linefishery and caught as bycatch in the inshore trawl fishery for hake (MSC certified) and sole.
+A recent assessment estimated geelbek to be at 9, 94% of pre-exploitation levels.
+Stock is considered depleted.

 2. How was it caught or farmed?Linefishing